anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 Each defined key MUST be given in the "simpleRedaction" array value.
 This array contains JSON objects.
-Each JSON object has a REQUIRED JSON string name "key", a JSON array named "reasons", and an OPTIONAL "links" array as defined by [@!RFC9083].
+Each JSON object has a REQUIRED JSON string name "key", a JSON array named "reasons", and an OPTIONAL "links" array as defined by [@!RFC9083], which may be used to provide links to additional information regarding the redaction such as a webpage describing the policy regarding the redaction.
 The "reasons" array is OPTIONAL but if present MUST NOT be empty.

 The "reasons" array contains JSON objects.
 These objects SHOULD have a "lang" member as defined by [@!RFC9083] and MUST have a JSON array named "description".
 The "description" array contains